w5xd/ASW12V/construction.md

 <li>Double all the quantities in the parts list above.</li>
 </ul>

 If you're going to build several of these in a batch, here is a handy <a href='https://www.digikey.com/short/zp4253'>part</a>.
 It can be used with a jig to connected an Arduino Pro Micro to test a partially populated PCB.
+See the testing instructions <a href='#TestJig'>below</a>.

 Separate enclosure STL files are published for each choice of connectors.